Home

 • Geneva

 • Seedling of Niedzweckyana.
 Medium size fruit.
 Solid red skin, dark red mahogany foliage.
-Solid red flesh, very tart flavor.
+Dark red flesh on the outside edge and around the inner core, very tart flavor.
 Can be used for cider, ripens late August to early september.

 • Gladstone